-Technically, it’s not a cocktail unless it has bitters.
-According to “The Farmers Cabinet,” an 1803 periodical credited with the first written use of the word, to be called a cocktail, a drink must be comprised of four ingredients: spirits, sugar, water and bitters.
+Technically, a cocktail is not a cocktail unless it contains bitters.
+According to “The Farmers Cabinet,” an 1803 periodical credited with the first written use of the word, to be called a cocktail, a drink must comprise four ingredients: spirits, sugar, water and bitters.

-For much of the last century, as the American palate drifted toward the sweeter things in life, bitters were all but ignored by bartenders.
-But a decade-long boom in production is proving that few things can add depth and complexity to cocktail as easily and effortlessly as a dash or two of bitters.
+For much of the last century, as the American palate drifted toward the sweet, bitters were all but ignored by bartenders.
+But a decade-long boom in production is proving that few ingredients can add depth and complexity to a cocktail as easily and effortlessly as a dash or two of bitters.

 “Think of them as seasoning,” says Jamie Boudreau, the founder of legendary Seattle cocktail bar Canon.
 “If your drink seems flat, bitters can be the answer.”

 Bitters—alcohol infused with herbs, spices and botanicals—have been around since the snake oil days of the 19th century, when they were believed to cure everything from malaria to heartburn.
 During the Civil War, officers in the Union Army called them the soldier’s safeguard, able to protect against the “fatal maladies of the Southern swamps and the poisonous tendency of the impure rivers and bayous.”